OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 They require the developer to just build SQL statements with parameters which are automatically parameterized unless the developer does something largely out of the norm.
 The difference between prepared statements and stored procedures is that the SQL code for a stored procedure is defined and stored in the database itself, and then called from the application.
 Both of these techniques have the same effectiveness in preventing SQL injection so your organization should choose which approach makes the most sense for you.

-Note: 'Implemented safely' means the stored procedure does not include any unsafe dynamic SQL generation.
+Note: "Implemented safely" means the stored procedure does not include any unsafe dynamic SQL generation.
 Developers do not usually generate dynamic SQL inside stored procedures.
 However, it can be done, but should be avoided.
 If it can't be avoided, the stored procedure must use input validation or proper escaping as described in this article to make sure that all user supplied input to the stored procedure can't be used to inject SQL code into the dynamically generated query.
-Auditors should always look for uses of sp_execute, execute or exec within SQL Server stored procedures.
+Auditors should always look for uses of `sp_execute`, `execute` or `exec` within SQL Server stored procedures.
 Similar audit guidelines are necessary for similar functions for other vendors.

 There are also several cases where stored procedures can increase risk.
 For example, on MS SQL server, you have 3 main default roles: `db_datareader`, `db_datawriter` and `db_owner`.
 Before stored procedures came into use, DBA's would give db_datareader or db_datawriter rights to the webservice's user, depending on the requirements.
 However, stored procedures require execute rights, a role that is not available by default.
 Some setups where the user management has been centralized, but is limited to those 3 roles, cause all web apps to run under db_owner rights so stored procedures can work.
 Naturally, that means that if a server is breached the attacker has full rights to the database, where previously they might only have had read-access.